 Information retention laws and regulations should be a cornerstone of Information Governance policies.
-These retention requirements are found in U.S. federal and state statutes, regulations, sub-regulatory authority, foreign laws21 and regulations, as well as regulations promulgated by non-governmental regulatory bodies, e.g., the Financial Industry Regulatory Authority (FINRA) in the
+Some of these retention requirements apply to specific information, while others require organizations to retain information sufficient to show compliance with some substantive obligation; for example, information sufficient to substantiate expenses that the organization deducts on its tax returns.
+Both of these broad categories of retention requirements are found in U.S. federal and state statutes, regulations, sub-regulatory authority, foreign laws and regulations, as well as regulations promulgated by nongovernmental regulatory bodies, e.g., the Financial Industry Regulatory Authority (FINRA) in the financial sector.
+These laws are often enforceable by civil and sometimes criminal penalties.